 comment thread below Chris Skinner's post.
 Let me copy-paste it below:

-To Have Their Cake And Eat It Too?
+Retailers Want To Have Their Cake And Eat It Too?
 Since the time I published that post, I've come across enough examples to justify extending the same opinion to merchants worldwide.
-So, I strongly doubt if any Merchant will give me a 3-4% discount for paying
+So, I strongly doubt if any Merchant will give me a 3-4% discount

-them directly via OpenBanking payment methods.
+for paying them directly via OpenBanking payment methods.
 (2) I've only kept my Credit Card - not online banking creds - on Play Store and Amazon 1-Click (and Uber and Ola).
-Open Banking PSPs demand online banking creds to access Account-to-Account payment methods.
-I
+Open Banking PSPs demand online banking creds to access Account-to-Account payment

-see a lot more risk in handing over my online banking creds compared to my credit card details.
+methods.
+I see a lot more risk in handing over my online banking creds compared to my credit card details.
 Besides, A2A payments lack several benefits provided by credit card like rewards, deferred payment, superior fraud protection and proof of receipt.
-On top of that,
+On

 Now, all this was before the Facebook-Cambridge Analytica fracas broke.